Hyan18/acebook-luckerberg/learning-wiki.md

   * AGILE process through two day sprints

   #####Week 2
-  Last week I ended up not using much Rails as I was mostly setting up the CI/CD pipelines
+  Last week I ended up not using much Rails as I was mostly setting up the CI/CD pipelines so I went into this week with the aim of using more Rails.

   Things I learnt:

-  * Rails generate model/controller/migration
+  * Using Rails nested resources
-  * Setting up Travis with a database and autodeployment to Heroku
+  * Rendering partials in a view
-  * Setting up Heroku and looking through logs
+  * Using AJAX requests with Rails forms
-  * AGILE process through two day sprints
+  * Setting up Selenium to test for Javascript

 ## <a name="Ben">Ben Sheridan-Edwards</a>